CHEK2 c.715G>A, p.Glu239Lys

 BP4 (Supporting)

-According to standard ACMG guidelines, the rule for BP4 is: 'Multiple lines of computational evidence suggest no impact on gene or gene product'.
-The computational analyses, including a REVEL score of 0.45 (below the threshold for pathogenicity) and SpliceAI scores of 0, support no deleterious impact.
-Therefore, BP4 is applied at Supporting strength.
+According to standard ACMG guidelines, the rule for BP4 is: "Multiple lines of computational evidence suggest no impact on gene or gene product".
+The evidence for this variant shows SpliceAI score of 0 and mixed in silico results.
+Therefore, this criterion is applied at Supporting strength because computational predictions do not support a deleterious effect.

 BP5

-According to standard ACMG guidelines, the rule for BP5 is: 'Variant found in a case with an alternate molecular basis for disease'.
-There is no evidence of an alternate molecular cause that would argue for BP5.
-Therefore, BP5 is not applied.
+According to standard ACMG guidelines, the rule for BP5 is: "Variant found in a case with an alternate molecular basis for disease".
+The evidence for this variant shows no alternate molecular basis reported.
+Therefore, this criterion is not applied.

 BP6

-According to standard ACMG guidelines, the rule for BP6 is: 'Reputable source reports variant as benign, but without accessible evidence'.
-Although there is discrepant ClinVar data, the reputable source in this case leans towards Likely Pathogenic, thus BP6 is not applied.
+According to standard ACMG guidelines, the rule for BP6 is: "Reputable source reports variant as benign, but without accessible evidence".
+The evidence for this variant shows no such benign reports.
+Therefore, this criterion is not applied.

 BP7

-According to standard ACMG guidelines, the rule for BP7 is: 'Synonymous variant with no predicted impact on splicing'.
-This variant results in a missense change (E239K) and is not synonymous.
-Therefore, BP7 is not applied.
+According to standard ACMG guidelines, the rule for BP7 is: "Synonymous variant with no predicted impact on splicing".
+The evidence for this variant shows it is missense.
+Therefore, this criterion is not applied.